 66TH STREET RECONSTRUCTION PROJECT

-For any properties that will experience temporary driveway access impacts, we will deliver print notifications in advance.
+Lane shifts and other minor traffic impacts will occur.
+For any properties that will experience temporary driveway access impacts, we will deliver printed notifications in advance.

 Crews will begin other activities, such as: